tobya/caddyserver.com/content/docs/tls.md

 *   **limit** puts a limit on the number of certificates allowed to be issued on demand (during TLS handshake) for this site.
 Specifying this value enables [On-Demand TLS](/docs/automatic-https#on-demand).
 It must be a positive integer.
 This value gets reset after the process exits (but is preserved through reloads).
 *   **type** is the type of key to use when generating keys for certificates (only applies to managed orTLS or self-signed certificates).
 Valid values are rsa2048, rsa4096, rsa8192, p256, and p384\.
 Default is currently rsa2048.
 *   **provider** is the name of a DNS provider; specifying it enables the [DNS challenge](/docs/automatic-https#dns-challenge).
 Note that you need to give credentials for it to work.
+*   **muststaple** enables [Must-Staple](https://blog.mozilla.org/security/2015/11/23/improving-revocation-ocsp-must-staple-and-short-lived-certificates/) for managed certificates.
+Use with care.

 ### Protocols